Programming & Data Processing

 -23, 41, 7, -12, 50, -3

-Drop this directly into a JSON array or a function call in your test suite.
+You can drop this straight into a JSON array or a function call in your test suite.

 Output: